Saving SWE-Bench: A Benchmark Mutation Approach for Realistic Agent Evaluation: Limitations

 \textbf{Problem Validity Following Mutation}: While our mutation process aims to mimic realistic user behavior when interacting with coding agents, it may inadvertently discard essential technical information in some of these benchmark problem statements and alter problem difficulty.
 Our approach relies on the assumption that problems stay valid even after the mutation.
 However, for the modified problems, multiple solutions besides the original developer fix may be valid, potentially leading to unfairly penalizing the agents for reasonable solutions to an under-specified problems.

-\textbf{Unchanged Evaluation Methodology \& Harness}: Although we modify problem statements to reflect realistic user queries, the evaluation harness we use remains unchanged and rigid.
+\textbf{Unchanged Evaluation Methodology \& Harness}: Though we modify problem statements to reflect realistic user queries, the eval harness we use remains unchanged and rigid.
 Ideally, we would develop a better set of metrics that capture the nuances of human-agent interaction and better approximate user satisfaction with agent responses.

-Despite these limitations, our work establishes a foundational approach toward realistic evaluation for bug-fixing capabilities in chat-based coding agents and provides an extensible framework that can be adapted to existing and new benchmarks.
+Despite these limitations, our work establishes a foundational approach toward realistic eval for bug-fixing capabilities in chat-based coding agents and provides an extensible framework that can be adapted to existing and new benchmarks.